 Missionaries may be seen as more Christian than others but only if we, too, are living as Christ has called us to live.
 Some missionaries take their work and their calling very seriously, as all Christians should.
 A young woman missionary from Canada is serving in the maternity ward of a hospital in Shinyanga, Tanzania.
-I met her when she came to Bunda last month to buy a biosand filter for her ward.
+I met her when she came to Bunda to buy a biosand filter for her ward.
 I tried to give it to her, but she insisted on paying.
 She is the kind of missionary I would like to be.
-Her name is Alida Fernhout and yesterday she posted this on Facebook:
+Her name is Alida Fernhout and not too long ago, she posted this on Facebook:

 This young woman seems to be doing so much more than we are, yet we are both doing what we can, where we are, with what we have, and every true, authentic Christian can do that—and must do that.
 Our mission feeds orphans every day here in Tanzania, but your mission field surrounds you right where you are.
 Within a few miles of every Christian’s home are hungry children, homeless people, widows, orphans, addicts, alcoholics, battered women, women in crisis, bullied children, and children and young people in danger of taking their own lives.
 You are surrounded by people who will never know the peace the hope of Christ can bring unless you reach out to them.
-The measure of your Christianity is not measured by the number of Sundays you spend in church, but the number of moments you are obedient and available to Christ to spread His light and love to those who are currently living in darkness whatever the price.
+The measure of your Christianity is not measured by the number of Sundays you spend in church, but the number of moments you are obedient and available to Christ to spread His light and love to those who are currently living in darkness.
+Pick it up and follow Him.